pdfix/action-autotag-textract-docker/README.md

-# Autotag Textract
+# PDF Accesibility Amazon Textract

-A Docker image that automatically tags a PDF file or creates template layout json for it using AWS Textract.
+A Docker image that automatically tags a PDF file or creates template layout json for it using Amazon Textract.

 ## Table of Contents